 Phone: +44 870 889 3207

-The Company’s Investing Policy is to invest principally, but not exclusively in the resources and energy sectors.
-The Company will initially focus on projects located in Asia but will also consider investments in other geographical regions.
+The Company’s Investing Policy is to invest principally, but not exclusively, in the natural resources, and technology sectors.
+The Company will consider investments in the United Kingdom, Ireland and Europe more generally but will also consider investments in wider geographical regions.
 The Company may be either an active investor and acquire control of a single company or it may acquire non-controlling shareholdings.
 Once a target has been identified, additional funds may need to be raised by the Company to complete a transaction.

 The proposed investments to be made by the Company may be in either quoted or unquoted securities made by direct acquisition and may be in companies, partnerships or joint ventures; or direct interests in projects and can be at any stage of development.
 The Company’s equity interest in a proposed investment may range from a minority position to 100 per cent. ownership.

-The Company will identify and assess potential investment targets and where it believes further investigation is required, intends to appoint appropriately qualified advisers to assist.
+The Company will identify and assess potential investment targets and where it believes further specialist investigation is required, it intends to appoint appropriately qualified advisers to assist.

 The Company proposes to carry out a comprehensive and thorough project review process in which all material aspects of any potential investment will be subject to rigorous due diligences, as appropriate.
-It is likely that the Company’s financial resources will be invested in a small number of projects or investments or potentially in just one investment which may be deemed to be a reverse takeover under the AIM Rules.
+It is likely that the Company’s financial resources will be invested in a small number of projects or investments or potentially in an investment which may be deemed to be a reverse takeover under the AIM Rules.
 Where this is the case, it is intended to mitigate risk by undertaking an appropriate due diligence process.
 Any transaction constituting a reverse takeover under the AIM Rules will require shareholder approval.
-The possibility of building a broader portfolio of investment assets has not, however, been excluded.
+The possibility of building a broader portfolio of investment assets will also be considered.